Seeking Human Kindness

 I’d like more of us to think about kindness – the kindnesses we’ve given and received through our lives.
 For some, these memories recall a sense of warmth reminding us we are not alone in this world.
 Studies show that unless we’ve experienced some psychological trauma in our lives, we can cultivate greater kindliness.
 The more I think about the role of kindness in my life – and in the public sphere some key points emerge:

 • Beliefs enable and block Kindness.
 When we hesitate to reach out to someone in kindness, we can be sure there’s a belief blocking the door.
-Working with the homeless for years, I’m particularly tuned in to the beliefs that stop people from helping – especially street people.
+Working with the unhoused for years, I’m particularly tuned in to the beliefs that stop people from helping – especially street people.
 “I’d give them something if I knew where it was going.”
-While I understand not wanting to contribute to someone’s alcoholism, the truth is we rarely know the story behind the face in need.
+While I understand not wanting to contribute to someone’s addiction, the truth is we rarely know the story behind the face in need.
 Assumptions and judgments play a big role in stunting our generosity.

 • Fear plays a major role in how kindly we act.
 On the macro level of our beliefs, we can trace many of our fears to a mindset that tends towards a world view of scarcity or abundance.
 Many factors contribute to fear (childhood conditioning, culture, direct experiences) and all are intertwined with beliefs.
-Recently, surveys measuring the charitable giving of lower-income vs. wealthier Americans made headlines.
-Turns out those least financially able to give – give the most.
-Though sociologists don’t believe the wealthy are less intrinsically generous – their habits may be more circumscribed by economic self-interests and lack of exposure to those in need.

 • Our social sphere reflects our kindness.
 You’ve heard some variation of the quote, “The measure of a civilization is how it treats its weakest members?”
 What a country, state, city, or municipality believes is reflected in public policies.
 Many people don’t like to think about “politics” and act as if public life is somehow devoid of it.
 The reality is that most of the essentials necessary for a healthy and prosperous life are regulated (or ignored) through public policy.
-Do we believe that health care is a right?
-How about decent, affordable housing?
-The poor in Victorian England were largely dependent on the alms received from acts of kindness.
-They had no rights.
-When they became inevitably indebted, the property-protecting courts declared them paupers – and off they went to the workhouse.
-Should acts of kindness be relegated to charity or should they be reflected in more equitable (kinder) economic policies?

 Small acts of kindness may not save the planet, but they bind us to our common humanity.
 They help create a world that enables the flourishing of our most generous instincts.
 While this may seem impossible, even absurd, when looking through the lens of today’s headlines, without a new worldview we’re preparing for more of the same, or likely, worse.